Trg Nikole Šubića Zrinskog 11, 10000 Zagreb

 Since 1953, the Department of Fine Arts has been publishing a journal, which presently carries the title of Art Bulletin, as well as a special Department edition including scientific research, theoretical discussions, historical analyses, and field research by Department members, with an emphasis on topics covering the field of the history and theory of fine arts, architecture, and urbanism.
 Academy museums and galleries issue books/monographs of Academy members, edit monographs of artists, and publish editions accompanying the exhibition activity, as well as various other books either published or co-published by the Academy.
 By 2019, a total of 45 books/monographs and approximately 700 catalogues of exhibitions and other minor publications have been issued by the Academy museums and galleries.
 The Department furthermore prepares and edits memorials to deceased Fellows of the Academy.

 The members of the Department of Fine Arts, in particular architects and art historians, are significantly contributing to the comprehensive Academy projects oriented towards the restoration of architectural heritage – the renovation of the Academy buildings in Zagreb after the earthquake of 2020, and the reconstruction of the Academy Arboretum in Trsteno.
 Since 2014, two projects funded by the European Structural and Investment Funds, the Ministry of Culture and the Croatian Academy of Sciences and Arts, have been implemented at the Arboretum: The Arboretum and the Trsteno Summer House – the Reconstruction and Revitalisation of the 500-year-old country unit, and The Historical Gardens of the Dubrovnik Area.

-At the beginning of 2021, a multiannual project for the renovation of nine Academy buildings in Zagreb commenced; the European Union Solidarity Fund has approved the necessary funds for the preparation of the project documentation and the implementation of constructive renovation.
+Early in 2021 commenced the long-term restoration project including nine Academy’s buildings in Zagreb, for which funds from the European Union Solidarity Fund for drafting the project documentation and conducting the construction restoration were approved.
 The renovation includes a thorough reconstruction and modernisation of museum and gallery premises within the Academy buildings.
 The construction- and conservation-related renovation of buildings, the architectural and technological modernisation of museum, and the modernisation of galleries and museum holdings have marked the beginning of a new era in the operation and activities not only of the Department of Fine Arts, but also of the Croatian Academy as a whole.
 In the context of the renovation and modernisation of buildings, the Department of Fine Arts has encouraged the reorganisation of the Academy museums and galleries in such a way that individual museums, galleries and collections are to be joined into the Academy Museums, Galleries and Collections (M-G-Z HAZU) community, with the aim of streamlining, efficiency, and better visibility.
 This will present a great challenge and obligation for the Department of Fine Arts and for the members thereof in the years to come.